-- Choose an appropriate variable (or variables!) to represent the "size" of an instance.
-SOLUTION: c and n seem like the key variables. - 3.
-Exactly or asymptotically, how many such "solution forms" are there?
-(It will help to give a name to the number of solutions as a function of instance size.)

-SOLUTION: This is quite a tricky question!
+2. Choose an appropriate variable (or variables!) to represent the "size" of an instance.
+SOLUTION: c and n seem like the key variables.
+3. Exactly or asymptotically, how many candidate solutions (counting invalid ones and duplicates) does this brute force approach produce?
+SOLUTION: For the brute force approach, this is just c^n .
+For the actual number of valid solutions, this is quite a tricky question!
 But the bottom line is that there are a lot of solutions.
-After all, with c = 2, the labellings algorithm above produces all subsets of a set of size n, of which there are $2^n$ .
-The categorization solution produces one less (cutting the case with an empty category) than half (cutting repeats where the two categories are swapped) that many: $\frac{2^n}{2} - 1 \in \Theta(2^n)$ .
-This is already exponential, and as long as c is smallish compared to n, this only gets worse as c grows.
+After all, with $c=2$, the labellings algorithm above produces all subsets of a set of size n , of which there are 2^n .
+The categorization solution produces one less (cutting the case with an empty category) than half (cutting repeats where the two categories are swapped) that many: $\frac{2^n}{2} - 1 \in \Theta(2^n)$.
+This is already exponential, and as long as c is smallish compared to n , this only gets worse as c grows.
 4. In this problem, you'll likely keep track of the best candidate solution you've found so far as you work through brute force.
 What will characterize how good a possible solution is?
 SOLUTION: Based on our goodness metric, it's the highest similarity of any inter-category edge.
 5. Given a possible solution, how can you determine how good it is?
 Asymptotically, how long will this take?

-SOLUTION: A brute force approach would take $O(n^2)$ (which, for these complete graphs, is O(m)) time.
+SOLUTION: A brute force approach would take $O(n^2)$ (which, for these complete graphs, is $O(m)$) time.
 For each pair of nodes, check if they're in the same category (which if we have labels attached to the nodes takes constant time).
 If they're not, check if their similarity exceeds the highest we've found so far, updating if necessary.

-6. Will brute force be sufficient for this problem for the domain we're interested in?
+6. Will this brute force approach be sufficient for this problem for the domain we're interested in?
 SOLUTION: No way!
 There are at least an exponential number of solutions to any interesting problem.

-2.6 Lower-Bound

-In terms of instance size, exactly or asymptotically, how "big" is an instance?
-(That is, how long will it take for an algorithm just to read the input to the problem?)

-SOLUTION: If we don't worry about the size of numbers, then c doesn't matter.
-It's the graph, with its $\Omega(n^2)$ edges that dominates.

-(We won't do more for now to lower-bound the problem.)

-2.7 Promising Approach
+6 Promising Approach